 It also helps to point out repeated sounds.
 For example, if you’re reading One Fish, Two Fish, Red Fish, Blue Fish, ask your child to listen to the /fffff/ sound in fish.
 (Really stretch the sounds out at first.)
 Outside of story time, try pointing out other words that start with the /fffff/ sound, just like in the book.

-Ask your child to pick out the rhyming words in books by himself.
+Ask your child to pick out the rhyming words in books without your help.
 Ask, “Did you hear a word that rhymes with fox?”
 Teach your child nursery rhymes and practice saying them together.
 Or say four short words, like log, cat, hog, frog.
 See if your child can pick out the word that doesn’t rhyme.

-Teach your child about syllables by clapping the “beats” he hears in words.
+Make syllables easier to understand by clapping the “beats” your child hears in words.
 Let’s say you choose the word elephant.
-Pause as you say each syllable—e-le-phant—and clap out each syllable together.
-You can also get your child up and moving by having him stomp or jump with each syllable.
+Pause as you say each syllable — e-le-phant — and clap out each syllable together.
+You can also get your child up and moving by having your child stomp or jump with each syllable.

 Guessing games such as “I spy” can be used to work on almost any phonological skill.
 Want to practice noticing what sounds word begin with?
 Try “I spy something red that starts with /s/.”
 Want to work on rhymes?
 “I’m wearing something warm that rhymes with boat.”